genepi/imputationserver-utils/README.md

 # Imputationserver Utils

-Input Validation and Quality Control tools from Imputationserver
+Input Validation and Quality Control tools from Imputationserver.